pegahcarter/audits/LexDAO/README.md

 ## Overview
 LexDAO is a group of legal engineering professionals who are seeking to provide a trusted layer between the decentralized world of blockchains and legal settlement layer in the real world.
 LexDAO provides a tool to tokenize yourself with the "LexDAO Certified Personal Token Factory", where you can mint personal tokens based on Ethereum through the LexDAO website.

 A token factory (technically speaking, a "clone factory") is used to efficiently deploy the same type of contract repeatedly.
 Instead of deploying all new code for each contract, you can create a generalized contract that you plan to use which will accept different parameters when created.
-LexDAO uses a custom token factory to create personal tokens,where different parameters may include token symbol, supply, token manager address, etc.
+LexDAO uses a custom token factory to create personal tokens, where different parameters may include token symbol, supply, token manager address, etc.  An additional functionality of the LexDAO token factory is to award an address with a `userReward` quantity of `lexDAOtoken` when it uses the factory to launch a token.

+The beauty of LexToken is in its' simplicity.
+250 lines of code is used to deploy personal tokens with SafeMath and a brief ERC20 interface, with an additional 96 lines of code used for the token factory.

 ## Contracts Reviewed